fin-brown/misc-msc-projects/CambridgeRestaurantsProject/README.md

-This project was submitted for ST445 Managing and Visualising Data.
+This project was submitted for MSc Data Science LSE ST445 Managing and Visualising Data.
 It demonstrates some XML parsing, web-scraping, data cleaning, statistical modelling and several visualisations (including an interactive geographical plot).
+See the [Jupyter notebook](https://github.com/fin-brown/misc-msc-projects/blob/master/CambridgeRestaurantsProject/CambridgeRestaurantsNotebook.ipynb) for the report.